Warfaze: 1984–1995

-In 1986, Kamal took up lead guitar duties, Sheikh Monirul Alam Tipu as a drummer, and Kamal and Tipu took Babna Karim as the bassist, and Reshad as the vocalist.
-This second lineup had to be discontinued when Naimul emigrated to the US.
+In 1986, Kamal took up lead guitar duties and they took in Babna Karim as the bassist, and Reshad as the vocalist.
+This second lineup had to be discontinued when Naimul moved to the US.
 At that time, there were three other Dhaka-based metal bands: Rockstrata, In Dhaka, and Aces.
-Mashuk Rahman from In Dhaka and Fuad from Aces volunteered to help Warfaze as guest members (guitarist) and Warfaze introduced keyboard position in the band and Russell took the position.
-At the time, Warfaze was mostly a cover band, covering bands such as Deep Purple, Whitesnake, Dokken, Iron Maiden or Guns N' Roses.
+Mashuk Rahman from In Dhaka and Fuad from Aces volunteered to help Warfaze as guest members (guitarist).
+The band opened a keyboard position and then Russell Ali joined.
 In 1988, Reshad had left the band for some personal reason and his place was filled by Sunjoy.
 Kamal had made arrangements for further education in the US by 1991.

+At the time, Warfaze was mostly a cover band, covering bands such as Deep Purple, Whitesnake, Dokken, Iron Maiden or Guns N' Roses.
 However, inspired by Maqsud, former vocalist of Feedback, the band performed their own Bangla songs at a concert arranged by BAMBA at the University of Dhaka on 26 April 1992.
-The band at this concert decided to make a mixed album, but as it turned out Warfaze had enough songs to be able to release a solo album.
-The band went to release their self-titled album, Warfaze, on 21 June 1991.
-The album featured the songs "Boshe Achi Eka" and "Ekti Chele".
-At the time, Bangladeshi music listeners were still new to metal.
-Any lyrics other than those inspired by romanticism or patriotism were rare.
-It took several months for the album to gain popularity but later succeeded.
+The band at first decided to make a mixed album, but as it turned out Warfaze had enough songs to be able to release a solo album.
+The band went on to release their self-titled album, Warfaze, on 21 June 1991.
+The album featured songs like "Boshe Achi Eka" and "Ekti Chele".
+At the time, Bangladeshi music listeners were still new to metal and any lyrics other than those inspired by romanticism or patriotism were rare which we say pram they wanted the change Bangladeshi music.....
+It took several months for the album to gain popularity but it later succeeded.

-The album was followed up by a concert on 7 January 1992 at the Rawa Club.
+The album was followed up by a concert on 7 January 1992 at RAOWA Club.
 The next album, Obak Bhalobasha, was released by Sargam in 1994.
-Obak Bhalobasha featured songs with heavier sounds.
-Warfaze's sound got developed on this album.
-"Obak Bhalobasha", the title song from the album was a big hit.
-This song was composed with soft melodic structures in a progressive way.
-The song is one of the earliest progressive rock songs in the history of Bangladesh.
-The song was sung by Babna Karim (Warfaze's bassist), instead of their lead singer, Sunjoy.
-"Obak Bhalobasha" is one of the fewest Warfaze's hit songs which weren't sung by their lead singers. !Obak Bhalobasha! is also one of the longest tracks recorded by Warfaze, spanning for 8 minutes and 37 seconds.
-After completing Obak Bhalobasha Russel Ali left the band at this stage to start a music career in the United States later that year.
+Warfaze's sound was developed in this album, featuring songs with heavier tones.

+"Obak Bhalobasha," the title track from the album was a big hit.
+This song was composed with soft melodic structures in a progressive way and is one of the earliest progressive rock songs in the history of Bangladesh.
+It was sung by Babna Karim (Warfaze's bassist), instead of their lead singer, Sunjoy.
+"Obak Bhalobasha" is one of the fewest hit songs recorded by the band which weren't sung by their lead singers.
+It is also one of the longest tracks recorded by Warfaze, spanning 8 minutes and 37 seconds.
+The song later got re-released on season 3 episode 3 of Coke Studio Bangla as part of Warfaze's Ruby Jubilee in 2024.

+After completing the album, Russel Ali left the band to start a music career in the United States later that year.
+Its Bangladesh's number 1 most popular band.